hashicorp/vscode-terraform/.github/ISSUE_TEMPLATE/feature_request.md

 and can produce screenshots, drawings or ASCII art - please attach it here.
 -->

-User would be able to see ... when ...
+I would be able to see ... when I click/type ...

 ## Proposal
 <!--